-- In the extended menu, tap TRENDS & LOGS /TRENDS. - To adjust the time resolution, tap the number of hours displayed. - The time valid for the cursor position is displayed.
-If events have been stored, their number is displayed in the circle shown in the figure and an explanation appears to the left of this circle. - If a recording is saved at a time corresponding to the cursor position, a recorder is displayed.
-To view the recording, tap this recorder. - Tap Organize trends to place the trends in the desired order by dragging and dropping the different trended values presented.
+- In the extended menu, tap TRENDS & LOGS /TRENDS. - Scroll between the different trended values. - To adjust the time resolution, tap the number of hours displayed at bottom right. - To scroll along the time axis, activate the cursor and move it back and forth or use the arrows in the upper right part of the window. - The time valid for the cursor position is displayed.
+If events have been stored, their number is displayed in the circle shown in the figure and an explanation appears to the left of this circle.

+- If a recording is saved at a time corresponding to the cursor position, a recorder is displayed.
+To view the recording, tap this recorder. - Tap Organize in the TRENDS window to place the trends in the desired order by dragging and dropping the different trended values presented.

-Refer to section Trends on page 147.
+Refer to section Trends on page 192.

-4.4.2 Logs
+4.3.2 Logs